 The same eBook version is also available to educators and students through VitalSource at http://bit.ly/2AtODI1, one of the largest distributors of enhanced digital learning materials.

 Educators in the USA and Mexico are using the book to inform and educate students about historical ties between the two countries, and as a way to facilitate discussion about future relations.
 It’s also in university and public libraries across the USA, including public university systems in California, Arizona, Texas, and at private universities such as Harvard, MIT, West Point, and Brown.

-The book is in the Abraham Lincoln Presidential Library, and the book was nominated for the prestigious William M. LeoGrande Prize as the best book for Latin American-US Relations.
-Also, every member of the US Senate has received a complimentary copy of the book from the Lincoln and Mexico Project (LAMP).
+The book is in the Abraham Lincoln Presidential Library, was nominated for the prestigious William M. LeoGrande Prize as the best book about Latin American-US Relations, and LAMP has given a complimentary copy of the book to every member of the US Senate.

 Bulk print copies of the book are available to educators at a 55 percent discount from the Ingram Content Group (EAN 9780985774493) by going to https://ipage.ingramcontent.com/.
 To create a new account, go to https://getstarted.ingramcontent.com/.
 You can also send email to email@example.com or call Ingram by phone at 800-937-8200 and select option 4 to talk with a customer representative for help.